9.1 Null and Alternative Hypotheses

 VIDEO

-2. Null hypothesis (H0) and Alternative hypothesis (H1)#SHORT
+2. Null and Alternative Hypotheses in Statistics (7-8)

 COMMENTS

-Learn how to write null and alternative hypotheses for statistical tests, with definitions, templates and examples.
-The null hypothesis (H0) is the claim that there’s no effect in the population, while the alternative hypothesis (Ha) is the claim that there’s an effect in the population.
-Find out how to phrase them in a general or specific way for different tests.
+Learn how to write null and alternative hypotheses for different statistical tests.
+The null hypothesis (H0) is the claim that there's no effect in the population, while the alternative hypothesis (Ha) is the claim that there's an effect.

-It is one of two mutually exclusive hypotheses about a population in a hypothesis test.
 When your sample contains sufficient evidence, you can reject the null and conclude that the effect is statistically significant.
-Statisticians often denote the null hypothesis as H 0 or H A. Null Hypothesis H0: No effect exists in the population.
+Statisticians often denote the null hypothesis as H 0 or H A..
+Null Hypothesis H 0: No effect exists in the population.; Alternative Hypothesis H A: The effect exists in the population.; In every study or experiment, researchers assess an effect or relationship.

 6. What Is The Null Hypothesis & When To Reject It